sjohnr/parser-generator.js/README.md

 parser-generator.js
 ===================

-A dynamic recursive descent LLk parser for creating grammar parsing functions in JavaScript.
+A dynamic recursive descent LL(k) parser for creating grammar parsing functions in JavaScript.
 This library is based on the work of Dan Yoder in the Cruiser.Parse library.

 Note: The following was adapted from [this wiki page](https://code.google.com/p/cruiser/wiki/Parse)